thomas-lamiaux/coq/doc/sphinx/language/core/variants.rst

 using the `match` expression.

-When a constructor of a type takes an argument of that same type, the type becomes :gdef:`recursive <recursive type>`, in which case it can be either :cmd:`Inductive` or :cmd:`CoInductive`.
+When a constructor of a type takes an argument of that same type, the type is a :gdef:`recursive type`, in which case it can be either :cmd:`Inductive` or :cmd:`CoInductive`.
 The keyword :cmd:`Variant` is reserved for non-recursive types.
 Natural numbers, lists or streams cannot be defined using :cmd:`Variant`.